microsoft/Intune-Resource-Access/src/PFXImportPowershell/OnPremValidation/README.md

 $secretAsEncrypted = $encryptedPasswordResults[1] #This is the password after encryption as a Base64 encoded string
 ```

-If you're using a different method to encrypt for PFXImport, use your own scripts and keep track of all the options used so they can be passed to the service in the test file.
+If you're using a different method to encrypt for PFX Import, use your own scripts and keep track of all the options used so they can be passed to the service in the test file.
 Make sure the encrypted password is in Base64 format.

 To write the encrypted data to a test value the service can check, run:
 ```powershell